ficristo/codemirror-addon-toggle-comment/README.md

 # CodeMirror Addon Toggle Comment

-[CodeMirror 5](https://codemirror.net) does come with an addon comment, but I wanted to use the same algorithm used in [Brackets](http://brackets.io/)
+[CodeMirror 5](https://codemirror.net) does come with a comment addon, but I wanted to use the same algorithm used in [Brackets](http://brackets.io/)

-This addon is that: I ported the code related to commenting code from Brackets and experimented a bit.
+This addon is that: I ported the code related to commenting code from Brackets and experimented a bit, integrating features of the original one.

 ## How to install